techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 # Plan Operator Connect for India

 Operator Connect for India is a country-specific method for providing Public Switched Telephone Network (PSTN) connectivity to your tenant and PSTN access to Teams Phone users in India.
-Operator Connect for India is designed to support India’s telephony regulatory requirements and provide customers an alternative to Direct Routing.
+Operator Connect for India is designed to comply with India’s telephony regulatory requirements and provide customers an alternative to Direct Routing.
 This article is intended to help IT pros and enterprise telecom admins.

 ## Prerequisite knowledge